Approximating Gromov-Hausdorff Distance in Euclidean Space: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we focus on approximating Gromov-Hausdorff distance by the Hausdorff distance for subsets of $\R^1$.
-We believe that the problem of computing the Gromov-Hausdorff distance in the $\R^1$ case is NP-hard.
-The question of a polynomial time approximation algorithm for subsets of $\R^d$ is still open for $d\geq2$.
+In our investigation, we focus on approximating Gromov-Hausdorff distance by the Hausdorff distance for subsets of $\R^1$.
+The use of $d_{H,iso}$ yields an approximation algorithm with a tight factor.
+We do not know, however, if other algorithms can be devised with a better approximation factor.
+We believe that the problem of computing the Gromov-Hausdorff distance or even approximating it by a factor less than $\frac{5}{4}$ in $\R^1$ is NP-hard.
+The question of a polynomial-time approximation algorithm for subsets of $\R^d$ is still open for $d\geq2$.